Day Five: 22.8 miles/9hrs

 Quoi talks SO LOUD like many of my French Canadian friend do when they speak English.
 It makes me smile because I love this culture and the people I came to love when living in the Easern Townships.
 Everyone in the restaurant (one other table) joins in our conversation and the food is so good.
 G-Man is right wing but sort of interesting, although it’s a little creepy how animated he gets when talking about making ‘bear carnitas with all the grease and grizzle’ in a big cast iron pot.
 He’s a hunter so I get tips of bears and cougars that I dot quite believe.

 Quoi has just graduated with a degree in addiction therapy.
-She works with many who will never get off booze and alcohol and other addictions, instead using the reality that if a person can ‘use’ more responsibly (like after work not before a shift) that encouraging a better approach to substance abuse is perhaps more apt to have a person functioning than cold turkey quitting which is impossible for most.
+She works with many who will never get off drugs and alcohol and other addictions, instead using the reality that if a person can ‘use’ more responsibly (like after work not before a shift) that encouraging a better approach to substance abuse is perhaps more apt to have a person functioning than cold turkey quitting which is impossible for most.
 It’s all very interesting so I ask her how she thinks hiking would be for someone who struggles.
 ‘Depends on the person.
 For some this would be the worst possible scenario.
-It’s feast or famine and an environment that normalizes binges (on food/alcohol/etc) when you hit the towns.
-The towns omwoukd be dangerous for a user and they would be in a very dangerous situation out on the trailnif they used and OD’d.’
+It’s feast or famine and an environment that normalizes binges (on food/alcohol/drugs/etc) when you hit the towns.
+The towns would be dangerous for a user and they would be in a very dangerous situation out on the trail if they used and OD’d.’